olson-sean-k/wax/README.md

 fundamental pattern provided by globs (and likely the most familiar).

-The zero-or-more wildcards `*` and `$` match zero or more of any character **except path separators**.
+The zero-or-more wildcards `*` and `$` match zero or more of any character within a component (**never path separators**).
 Zero-or-more wildcards cannot be adjacent to other zero-or-more wildcards.
 The `*` wildcard is eager and will match the longest possible text while the `$` wildcard is lazy and will match the shortest possible text.
 When followed by a literal, `*` stops at the last occurrence of that literal while `$` stops at the first occurence.

-The exactly-one wildcard `?` matches any single character **except path separators**.
+The exactly-one wildcard `?` matches any single character within a component (**never path separators**).
 Exactly-one wildcards do not group automatically, so a pattern of contiguous wildcards such as `???` form distinct captures for each `?` wildcard.
 [An alternative](#alternatives) can be used to group exactly-one wildcards into a single capture, such as `{???}`.

 The tree wildcard `**` matches zero or more components (directories). **This is the only pattern that implicitly matches across arbitrary component